osahan/generator-sass-gulp/README.md

 # generator-sass-gulp
-> Generate a SASS base project with Gulp
+> Generate a SASS base project with Gulp, Browser Sync, and CSS Autoprefixer.

 ## Installation